 Early childhood and primary education statistics

-In the EU in 2016, 95.3 % of children aged between 4 and the age of starting compulsory education were in early childhood education.
+In the EU-27, 94.8 % of children aged between four and the compulsory starting age for primary education were in early childhood education in 2018.

 This article presents statistics on early childhood and primary education (ISCED levels 0 and 1) in the European Union (EU) and forms part of an online publication on education and training in the EU.

 School helps young people acquire basic life skills and competences that are necessary for their personal development.
 The quality of a pupil’s school experience affects not only their development, but also their place in society, level of educational attainment, and employment opportunities.
 Early childhood and primary education are important to prepare pupils for the secondary level of their education.

 The quality of education may be linked to teaching standards, which in turn are related to the demands placed upon teachers, the training they receive, the roles they are asked to fill and the resources that are made available for them to carry out their tasks.
 Equally, the quality of education may show local or regional variations, related to a variety of socio-demographic factors.